tue-robotics/tue_robocup/challenge_robonurse/README.md

 --------------------

     - Tell the robot what pills to get when asked
-    - Perform one of the actions after being handed the pills
+    - Perform one of the actions (standup and drop blanket, walk away & sit & hand over cane or walk a metre or so and fall) after being handed the pills

 After the challenge
 -------------------